kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

 the Blitter works.
 I recommend taking a look at Paranoid's FAQ and [Atari's official docs](https://www.dev-docs.org/docs/htm/search.php?find=Atari%20ST%20Bit-Block) if you need a brush-up.*

-Lookup tables means we can approximate some (very rudimentary) calculation.
+Lookup tables means we can approximate some (very rudimentary) calculations.
 Could something like Game of Life could be implemented using the BLiTTER?

 The rules are simple.
 The [Wikipedia article on Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) describes them as thus: